 “DO.
 MORE.
 THINGS!”

 Oh, and if you decide to go into entrepreneurship, the gut-wrenching pressure from the world to be the very best is monumental!

 Throughout our lifetime, there is so much pressure to be the best, to be better than others.
-From the time we’re just little kids our souls are molded toward high achievement.
+From the time we’re just little kids our minds are molded toward high achievement.
 And don’t even get me started on the pressure that comes from the grace-confused Christians.
 That is, to be “the best” like them.